- Written by Dr.Mehmet Demircioglu

 This kind of shedding is usually related to the hair cycle.
 It is not proof that the body rejected the transplant.
 After a strong physical stress, some hairs can enter the resting phase earlier than expected and shed later together.
 It can look dramatic, especially if the native hair around the transplanted area was already miniaturized.

-Do not treat cold symptoms by stacking several tablets, herbal products, anti-inflammatory medicines, or supplements without checking the post-operative instructions from your clinic.
+Do not treat cold symptoms by stacking several tablets, herbal products, anti inflammatory medicines, or supplements without checking the after surgery instructions from your clinic.
 Many cold products combine several ingredients, and some can affect bleeding, blood pressure, sleepiness, or the stomach.

 For pain or fever, the safest option depends on the exact medication plan you were already given.
 If you were prescribed medicines after surgery, follow that plan and ask before adding anything new.
-I would rather answer one careful message than repair a problem created by guessing.
+One careful message is safer than repairing a problem created by guessing.

 If you need a clearer framework, compare your plan with the medication principles in painkillers after a hair transplant.
 The same logic applies when you feel sick.
 Treat the symptom, but do not create a bleeding, swelling, or interaction problem while trying to feel better quickly.

-If you are ill before the operation, tell the clinic before traveling or arriving for surgery.
+If you are ill before the operation, or if vaccine timing after a hair transplant has created fever or body aches, tell the clinic before traveling or arriving for surgery.
 A mild runny nose without fever is very different from fever, chest symptoms, shortness of breath, heavy cough, active infection, vomiting, or feeling generally unwell.

 Hair transplantation is usually an elective procedure.
 If you have an active fever or significant respiratory illness, postponing can be the more responsible decision.
 Losing a travel date is frustrating, but operating on the wrong day can create avoidable risk.

-Before surgery, I care about the whole patient, not only the hairline plan.
+Before surgery, I focus on the whole patient, not only the hairline plan.
 Blood pressure, medical history, medications, blood test results, allergies, recent illness, and the ability to tolerate a long procedure all matter.
 Proper blood tests before a hair transplant are part of that safety check, not just paperwork.

 Anesthesia planning also changes when the patient is unwell.
 If the patient has fever, breathing symptoms, uncontrolled blood pressure, or heavy anxiety on surgery day, the safe decision may be to slow down and reassess rather than push forward.
 The same thinking applies to anesthesia and adrenaline during a hair transplant, where the medical context matters more than rushing the schedule.

 Keep the plan simple and gentle.
-Drink enough fluids, rest, keep the scalp clean within your post-operative plan, and avoid touching the grafts more than needed.
+Drink enough fluids, rest, keep the scalp clean within your after surgery plan, and avoid touching the grafts more than needed.
 Do not use illness as a reason to skip hair transplant aftercare.

 Washing matters because sweat, dried spray, crusting, and poor hygiene can irritate the scalp.
 If you feel weak, ask someone to help you prepare the washing setup rather than washing roughly.
 The guidance in washing hair after a hair transplant still applies when you have a cold.